 Three jailed 36 years for robbery

-Tarkwa (W/R), Oct.
-1, GNA - A Tarkwa circuit court, has sentenced three persons to 12 years' imprisonment each for robbery.
+A Tarkwa circuit court has sentenced three persons to 12 years imprisonment each, for robbery.

-The convicts are Albert Kobbina Sam, a driver, Yaw Frimpong, illegal miner and Richmond Ababio, aluminium fabricator apprentice were convicted on their own pleas.
+The convicts, Albert Kobbina Sam, a driver, Yaw Frimpong, illegal miner and Richmond Ababio, aluminium fabricator apprentice, were convicted on their own pleas.

-The prosecutor, Assistant Superintendent of Police (ASP) Valentine Akposu told the court, that the complainant, Ernest Adjei Weridu is a supervisor at the Bogoso branch of Total filling station, whilst the convicts are residents of Yamoransa, Wasa Saa and Wasa Gyapa in the Central and Western regions.
+The prosecutor, Assistant Superintendent of Police (ASP) Valentine Akposu, told the court that, the complainant, Ernest Adjei Weridu, is a supervisor at the Bogoso branch of Total fuel station, whilst the convicts are residents of Yamoransa, Wasa Saa and Wasa Gyapa in the Central and Western regions.

 A hunter, who was returning from his farm rescued the driver and rushed him to the Bogoso health centre, where he was treated and discharged.